Up to 50% off sofas & mattresses — limited‑time deals.

 What 16 CFR 1632 covers

 The U.S. smoldering standard in 16 C.F.R.
 Part 1632 tests a mattress or mattress pad for ignition resistance when exposed to a lighted cigarette.
-CPSC explains that this standard addresses smoldering ignition, and it sets performance criteria for the prototype before sale.
+In other words, it is the rule for smoldering ignition resistance, not a broad materials screen.

 What 16 CFR 1633 covers

 The open-flame standard in 16 C.F.R.
 Part 1633 applies to mattress sets and is meant to limit the size of the fire during a 30-minute test.
-CPSC states that the peak heat release may not exceed 200 kW during the test and total heat release may not exceed 15 MJ in the first 10 minutes.
+The standard sets a cap on both peak heat release and total heat release during the early part of that test.

 What these rules do not prove

-These rules matter, and they are not optional extras.
-But they are still performance-based fire standards, not broad proof of low VOCs, textile chemical screening, or organic sourcing.
-A mattress can meet U.S. fire rules and still leave you with unanswered questions about foam chemistry, fabric testing, or emissions.
-That is why fire compliance should be treated as the floor, not the whole answer.
+These rules matter, and they are not optional extras for general-use U.S. mattresses.
+But they are still fire-performance standards, not broad proof of low VOCs, textile chemical screening, or organic sourcing.
+A mattress can meet U.S. fire rules and still leave you with open questions about emissions and the materials used in the rest of the build.
+Fire compliance is the floor, not the whole answer.

 What CertiPUR-US Means for Foam Mattresses

-CertiPUR-US is one of the most common labels mattress shoppers encounter, especially on memory foam and polyfoam beds.
-According to the program, certified foams are made without formaldehyde, ozone depleters, regulated phthalates, mercury, lead, and other heavy metals; they must also meet a low-VOC emissions threshold of less than 0.5 parts per million and are screened for relevant harmful chemicals, including certain flame retardants.
+CertiPUR-US is one of the labels shoppers see most often, especially on memory foam and polyfoam beds.
+According to the program, certified foams are made without formaldehyde, ozone depleters, phthalates regulated by the U.S. Consumer Product Safety Commission, mercury, lead, and other heavy metals.
+They also have to meet a low-VOC limit of less than 0.5 parts per million and are screened for relevant harmful chemicals, including certain flame retardants.

-The key limitation is scope.
-CertiPUR-US is about the flexible polyurethane foam inside the product.
-That makes it useful, especially for all-foam and hybrid mattresses with significant foam layers, but it does not automatically tell you what is in the cover, quilting, fire barrier, or any latex components.
-A shopper who is sensitive to odor or concerned about foam additives should see this label as meaningful, but not complete.
+The main limitation is scope.
+CertiPUR-US covers the flexible polyurethane foam inside the product.
+That makes it useful, especially for all-foam and hybrid mattresses with thick foam layers, but it does not automatically tell you what is in the cover, fire barrier, latex layers, or adhesives.
+If odor is a concern, it is a meaningful label, but it is not a full-materials answer.

-The program also has some ongoing verification value: certified foams are tested twice in the first year, recertified annually, and subject to random verification testing.
-That is stronger than a one-time marketing claim.
-A 2024 risk-assessment paper also concluded that sleeping on a mattress meeting the CertiPUR limit value for certain aromatic diamines does not pose undue risk to consumers.
+The program also carries more weight than a one-time marketing line.
+Certified foams are tested twice in the first year, recertified annually, and subject to random verification testing.
+A 2024 risk-assessment paper also found no undue consumer risk from sleeping on a polyurethane foam mattress that met the program’s limit values for the aromatic diamines studied.

 What GREENGUARD Gold Means for Bedroom Air Quality

-GREENGUARD Gold is most useful when your main question is not “Is this material organic?” but “How much is this product contributing to indoor air emissions?”
-UL states that GREENGUARD Gold uses lower VOC emission limits, is designed with sensitive groups in mind, and includes requirements tied to California Section 01350.
+GREENGUARD Gold is most useful when your main question is not “Is this material organic?” but “How much is this product adding to indoor air emissions?”
+UL says GREENGUARD Gold uses lower VOC emission limits, is designed with sensitive groups in mind, and includes California Section 01350 requirements.
 UL also says the standard limits emissions of more than 360 VOCs and total chemical emissions.

-That makes GREENGUARD Gold especially relevant for people who react strongly to smells, are furnishing a smaller bedroom, or are buying for a child’s room and want a stronger emissions signal at the finished-product level.
-It does not replace fire compliance or organic certifications, but it answers the air-quality question more directly than labels that focus only on foam content or textile chemistry.
+That makes it especially relevant for people who react strongly to smells, are furnishing a smaller bedroom, or are buying for a child’s room and want a clearer air-quality signal at the finished-product level.
+It does not replace fire compliance or organic certifications, but it answers the emissions question more directly than labels that focus only on foam content or textile chemistry.

 What OEKO-TEX STANDARD 100 Means for Mattress Fabrics and Covers